JustinHoyt/sdl_ios_guides/docs/Uploading Files and Graphics/index.md

 To learn how to use images once they are uploaded, please see [Displaying Information > Text, Images, and Buttons](Displaying Information/Text, Images, and Buttons).

 ### Checking if Graphics are Supported
 Before uploading images to a head unit you should first check if the head unit supports graphics.
 If not, you should avoid uploading unneccessary image data.
-To check if graphics are supported look at the `SDLManager`'s `registerResponse` property once the `SDLManager` has started successfully.
+To check if graphics are supported look at the `SDLManager`'s `systemCapabilityManager` property once the `SDLManager` has started successfully.

 #### Objective-C
 ```objc